dmison/workshop/learn-js/_steps/step4-conditions.markdown

 There are two basic parts to an `if`:

  * the condition in parentheses, which is the question being asked
- * and the code block in braces, which is what to do if the answer to the question is yes.
+ * the code block in braces, which is what to do if the answer to the question is yes.

 Optionally you can add an `else` and another code block to be run if the condition is not met.